gaskins_totem_front_print_sm.jpg

 Dr. Gaskins is an alum of the Ford Global Fellowship program and the assistant director of the Lesley STEAM Learning Lab at Lesley University.
 Her first full-length book, Techno-Vernacular Creativity and Innovation is available through The MIT Press.

 Dr. Gaskins makes art using algorithms and machine learning.
-Her AI-generated artworks can be viewed in print, galleries, museums, and on the Web.
-Her series of 'featured futurist' portraits were on view at the Smithsonian Arts and Industries Building from late 2021 through early July 2022.
-Her Greg Tate and Faith Ringgold portraits were installed as outdoor murals in Brooklyn, NY by the Museum of Contemporary African Diasporan Art.
+Her AI-generated artworks can be viewed in print, galleries, museums, and on the Web, including the Smithsonian and as public displays in Brooklyn, NY (Museum of Contemporary African Diasporan Art), Philadelphia (Rush Arts), and the SFO Museum at San Francisco International Airport.

-Gaskins served as Board President of the National Alliance for Media Arts and Culture (The Alliance) and she was on the board of the Community Technology Centers Network (CTCNet) and Artisan’s Asylum.
+She has served as Board President of the National Alliance for Media Arts and Culture and held board positions with Community Technology Centers Network (CTCNet) and Artisan’s Asylum.